Ngaraard: Economy

 Ngaraard has many natural resources, mainly forests and water.
 The landscape is mostly mountainous forest, sandy beaches on Desbedall and mangroves on the Keiukel side.
 There are many living things in Ngaraard's land, including fruit bats, pigeons, starlings, pigs, mangrove crabs, land crabs, cone shells (rechiil), shrimp in the creek, banded snakes (mengernger), aquatic snakes (kemaiirs), dogs, and cats.
 There are also many varieties of insects, including mosquitoes, wasps, bees, kerdard and many more.

 One of the famous crops of Ngaraard is taro and its recipe, which uses taro leaves, coconut milk and land crab, is called demok.
 These are some other crops of Ngaraard: swamp cabbage (kangkum), tapioca (diokang), sweet potato (chemutii), giant swamp taro (brak), banana, calamondin (kingkang), breadfruits, ysaol, amra tree (titimel), Eugenia plant (chedebsachel), wax apple (rebotel), betelnut tree and pepper leaf (kebui).
 Ngaraard has a rich soil and plenty of crops but only a few vegetables.

 Education

 The Ministry of Education operates public schools.

 Ngaraard Elementary School was established after World War II, circa 1947, using a school building opened during the Japanese South Seas Mandate rule.
 In addition to Ngaraard, it served Kayangel, Ngarchelong, and Ngiwal.

 Palau High School in Koror is the country's only public high school, so children from this community go there.

-Flag

-Ngaraard recently changed its flag.
-It is made of a golden-yellow star on a field of deep sky blue.
-Behind the star, it has a red stripe from the bottom left corner to the upper right corner of the flag.
-The star stands for the unity of Ngaraard State, and the five fingers of the star stand for the five counties or hamlets of Ngaraard.
-The stripe of the flag shows that the state has both the east and west coast of northern Babeldaob and is striving for success.
-The blue background symbolizes the blue of the sky and ocean surrounding the Ngaraard State.